arun-custom/Netapp-HTML-Angular-4-Day/day_2/README.md

 - You can specify `all` instead of each property to animate the entire state.

 ## In-Class Lab
-- For this lab we will be creating a personal resume page.
+- For this lab we will be coding from scratch [this Bootstrap template](http://getbootstrap.com/examples/offcanvas/).
-- The mockup for this project can be found [here](resume_mockup.png).
+- Try not to look at the code through the code inspector to determine how the grid works.
-- You have the flexibility to choose how you will accomplish this, but it is recommended to use Bootstrap to prototype the page quickly.
+- First plan out the grid you will use, then figure out which components you will need.

 ## What is jQuery?